norton120/pirate_baby/content/posts/generative_driven_design.md

 GDD is an evolution that moves optimization for agentic self-improvement to the center stage, much in the same way as TDD promoted testing in the development process.
 In fact, TDD becomes a subset of GDD, in that highly GenAI-able code is both highly testable and, as part of GDD evolution, well tested.

-To dissect what a GDD workflow could look like, we can start with the aforementioned pillars:
+To dissect what a GDD workflow could look like, we can start with a closer look at those pillars:

 ### 1. Writing code that is highly GenAI-able